JamesLavin/recursive_selective_match/README.md

       data_fetched_at: :any_binary
     }

+If you assign the actual data structure (in this case a map) to the variable `actual` and the expected data structure to the variable `expected`, you can test whether they match using:

+    defmodule MyTest do
+      use ExUnit.Case

+      alias RecursiveSelectiveMatch, as: RSM

+      RSM.matches?(expected, actual)
+    end

+Please note that the order matters.
+The first parameter is for _expected_ and the second is for _actual_.
 This successfully matches (you can see the test in test/recursive_selective_match_test.exs).

 Alternatively, you can pass in any function as a matcher.
 The above can be rewritten as the following (notice that both approaches can be used interchangeably):